TKomericki/Rhetos-wiki/Polymorphic-concept.md

 * The "materialized" table is an automatically generated Entity.
   Internally, its data is automatically maintained by generated concepts ComputedFrom and KeepSynchronized (see [Persisting the computed data](Persisting-the-computed-data)).
-* If where are no references or extensions to the polymorphic, but you still want to create the materialized table, you can manually create it by adding the `Materialized;` keyword in the polymorphic.
+* If there are no references or extensions to the polymorphic, but you still want to create the materialized table, you can manually create it by adding the `Materialized;` keyword in the polymorphic.
-* The materialized table contains only ID column by default, by you can manually add additional polymorphic properties to this entity and map it to the source with ComputedFrom concept on each property.
+* The materialized table contains only ID column by default, but you can manually add additional polymorphic properties to this entity and map it to the source with ComputedFrom concept on each property.
 * When materializing a polymorphic, there is a *restriction* to its implementations:
   **Each implementation** of the polymorphic should have a **stable ID value**.